A-User-s-Discord-Plugins/better-emoji-tooltips/README.md

 # better-emoji-tooltips
-Vizality plugin.
+Powercord plugin portayed for Vizality.
 View emoji in higher resolution.
 Also it can show server the emote comes from.

 ![preview](https://i.imgur.com/CTonXv2.png)